John Louis Clarke: Career

 John returned to live and work in East Glacier in 1912 to 1913.
 Glacier National Park had been created in 1910, and John Clarke began working as a guide for tourists in the eastern portions of the park.
 Clarke opened and operated an art studio up until his death in 1970, in what is now East Glacier Park Village, Montana.
 Notable art students included Albert Racine.

 One of Clarke's sculptures was owned by Warren G. Harding and was displayed in the White House.
 In 1924, John D. Rockefeller purchased 4 of Clarke's sculptures.
 In 1940, Clarke was commissioned to create a pair of relief panels.
 When they were completed they each weighed more than a ton, today the two panels adorn the Blackfeet Hospital lobby.
-His work is in the collection at the Montana Historical Society.
+His work is in the collection at the Montana Historical Society and the [Montana Museum of Art and Culture] at the University of Montana in Missoula, Montana.